-A best practice for a computer-based testing is developing a communication plan for all of the staff members who have a role in administering computer-based tests.
+A best practice is developing a communication plan for all of the staff members who have a role in administering computer-based tests.

 Principals or test coordinators should establish communication with technology staff before the test schedule is set.
 The plan should document how to reach technology staff during operational testing as well as which individual (the technology coordinator or designee) will be designated to contact the MCAS Service Center in case of technology issues.